xxEmilySmitxx/DeoPack-Updater/README.md

 ## Installation

 Download the DeoPack Updater [here!](https://deocraft.serv.nu/resources/DeoPack-Updater.zip)
+_There is a chance Windows Defender, or another anitvirus, will stop the download because it contains an .exe.
+For Windows Defender, you need to allow this download by going to Virus & threat protection, for other antiviruses you have to look (or google) yourself._

 Unzip the file,
 Inside the `DeoPack Updater` folder are 2 items;